su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 ![CFD_Mesh](../../tutorials_files/multiphysics/unsteady_fsi_python/images/CFD_Mesh.png)

-As far as the strctural mesh is concerned, this is a finite element mesh prepared for the commercial code Nastram.
-In the context of this example, as only a 2D problem, with only two degrees of freedom, is considered, the mesh is extremely simple; a set of rigid elements that connect all the nodes to the master node, positioned on the rotation axis.
+As far as the structural mesh is concerned, this is a finite element mesh prepared for the commercial code Nastran.
+In the context of this example, as only a 2D problem, with only two degrees of freedom, is considered, the mesh is extremely simple; a set of rigid elements that connect several slave nodes to the only master node, positioned on the rotation axis.
 The master node only has two degrees of freedom: pitch and plunge.

-Another slave node is added, in the position of the center of mass, that will house the mass and inertia of the airfoil.
+One of the slave nodes, at the position of the center of mass, houses the mass and inertia of the airfoil.

-It should always be recalled that, if interpolation is needed between the strctural and fluid meshes, RBF will be used.
-The limitation of this linear interpolation is due to the fact that, if a 2D problem is concerned, the strctural points cannot all lie on the same line.
+It should always be recalled that, if interpolation is needed between the structural and fluid meshes, RBF will be used.
+The limitation of this linear interpolation is due to the fact that, if a 2D problem is concerned, the structural points cannot all lie on the same line.
 Equivalently, if a 3D problem is tackled, the points cannot lie all in the same plane.
 For this reason, the thickness is represented in the
 FEM mesh for Nastran as shown below:

 ![FEM_Mesh](../../tutorials_files/multiphysics/unsteady_fsi_python/images/nastran_model.png)

-As you can see, then exact profile is not required.
+As you can see, the exact profile is not required.
 The interpolation will take care of displacing correctly the fluid mesh.
 However, thickness must somehow be represented.

 #### Configuration File for the fluid zone

-First of all, the users should know that three configuarions file are required for this case: one for the fluid zone, one for the solid zone and one for the interface.
+First of all, the users should know that three configuration files are required for this case: one for the fluid zone, one for the solid zone and one for the interface.
 The configuration file for the fluid zone is very similar to a configuration file for a simple single zone simulation.
-Indeed, SU2 does not know about the external strctural solver, it will only see the points on the aerodynamic mesh changing positions.
+Indeed, SU2 does not know about the external structural solver, it will only see the points on the aerodynamic mesh changing positions.

 For this reason, the solver keyword is set as: